 Our exhibition stand in the Green Zone (hosted in partnership with Northern Ireland LGA) showcased the vital work that councils are doing to address the climate emergency.

 The LGA had previously called for one day at COP26 to be dedicated to local and regional government; and these calls were heeded with 11 November being dedicated to the theme of Cities, regions and built environment.
-You can find out more about the UK Presidency Programme, and the themes covered on each day of COP26, on the UK's COP26 website.
+You can find out more about the UK Presidency Programme, and the themes which were covered on each day of COP26, on the UK's COP26 website.

 - What we called for at COP26